A Practical Approach to Interval Refinement for math.h/cmath Functions

-\levelone{Conclusion} There is a popular quotation in the software verification and validation community, whereby ``Without a specification, a system cannot be right or wrong, it can only be surprising!''\footnote{Paraphrased from \cite{YoungBK85}.} This captures quite well the current state of affairs for C/\Cplusplus{} software that uses the functions declared in the standard \texttt{math.h}/\texttt{cmath} header files.
-Despite the progress made on the development of correctly rounded functions,\footnote{See, e.g., the very interesting MetaLibm project at \url{http://www.metalibm.org/} (last accessed on October 23rd, 2016).} all implementations in widespread use, especially in the world of embedded systems, offer little or no guarantees about the computed results.
+During the experimental evaluation, we strongly felt that the current labeling strategy employed by ECLAIR can be significantly enhanced by defining heuristics that take into account how variables are constrained by invocations to such functions.
+Work on these new heuristics is ongoing. \levelone{Conclusion} There is a popular quotation in the software verification and validation community, whereby ``Without a specification, a system cannot be right or wrong, it can only be surprising!''\footnote{Paraphrased from \cite{YoungBK85}.} This captures quite well the current state of affairs for C/\Cplusplus{} software that uses the functions declared in the standard \texttt{math.h}/\texttt{cmath} header files.
+Despite the progress made on the development of correctly rounded functions,\footnote{See, e.g., the very interesting MetaLibm project at \url{http://www.metalibm.org/}, last accessed on July 16th, 2020.} all implementations in widespread use, especially in the world of embedded systems, offer little or no guarantees about the computed results.
 As a consequence, the verification of programs using such functions is always painful and expensive and, for these reasons, more often than not it is only partially performed through testing.
 As the search space can be huge, testing can only cover a tiny fraction of all the possible value combinations: this cannot exclude the manifestation of unexpected results, certainly not with the level of confidence that is required for mission- and safety-critical applications.